“The Neighborhood Council provides the machinery for citizens to function directly in shaping their own community life.” — Lucretia Edwards

 - Our success depends on the active involvement of volunteers, both residents and business owners, to get to know each other and to work together to promote a thriving community.

-- We cannot as an organization or as individuals representing the organization, discuss at our meetings or support or oppose candidates for office.
+- At our meetings, we cannot as an organization or as individuals representing the organization, discuss, support, or oppose candidates for office.

-- We can, however, support or oppose causes and measures and on occasions may vote whether or not to endorse such a cause or measure.
+- We can, however, support or oppose causes and measures and on occasion may vote whether or not to endorse such a cause or measure.